isomerpages/moe-sthildassec/_information/2022 GCE N(A) and GCE N(T) Level Result Release.md

 permalink: /2022-GCE-N-Level-Result-Release/
 description: ""
 ---
-# Hildans of class 4A, 4B and 4C
+Dear Hildans of Class 4A, 4B and 4C,

+Please take note of the following information:

 1) Date: **19 December 2022 (Monday)**